buildthenmarket/Health-and-Fitness/Mental/Positive affirmations.md

 - I am kind and compassionate towards myself, acknowledging my strengths and weaknesses.
 - I am focused and determined, pursuing my goals and dreams with passion.
 - I am resilient and refuse to give up, even in the face of adversity.
+- Work while they sleep.
+Learn while they party.
+Save while they spend.
+Live like they dream.

 **Masculinity and Identity**